kmojabe/DemographicBubble/README.md

 In WorldVisualizer, users will be able to:

-- [ ] Interact witht the 2D map by dragging and zooming
+- [ ] Interact with the 2D map by dragging and zooming
 - [ ] See color vizualizations based on certain statistics
 - [ ] Adjust the timeline which results in a different visual map
 - [ ] Click on countries to see limited data on the country (potentiall graphs)